Fall 2020 Semester

 - Make all course materials, including those used during lectures and class sessions (such as faculty notes or slides), available to students asynchronously.

 Links to all lecture/class session recordings and transcripts should be made available to all students in your course.
 There will be students who need asynchronous access to your course who are too uncomfortable, or may not be able to tell you that they need access to a recording due to illness or internet access challenges.
-USC’s priority is to provide high quality, inclusive instruction, within a stable and predictable structure.
+USC’s priority is to provide high quality and inclusive instruction within a stable and predictable structure.
 This is especially important during these unpredictable times.
 Every student should have access to all learning options at all times.

 There are students and faculty who have connectivity challenges in their homes, which makes video conferencing, or even watching a video online, a challenge.
 Providing the course materials in more than one way, accessible at any time, helps alleviate these challenges.